 Bricker and Ibbotson's claims of a population peaking under 9bn by mid-century and then declining are more than just that some trends may be underestimated, however.
 Neither author is a demographer or population expert, and the book does not rely extensively on academic sources, namechecking only a handful of organisations and experts whose conclusions are largely in line with the authors'.
 Population Matters has not yet seen the data on which the authors rely and it clealy requires careful scrutiny.
 There is very good reason to treat the authors' speculations with considerable caution.

 Predicting the future

 Firstly, the United Nations has no track record of over-predicting population growth.
-Indeed, each projection it has made for decades has been revised upwards in the light of developments since the last one.
+Indeed, until 2017, each projection it made for decades was revised upwards in the light of developments since the last one.
 (NOTE.
 The 2019 UN population projections, published after this blog was written, were revised downwards slightly, with the projected 2050 global population shifted from 9.8bn to 9.7bn.)
 There are various reasons for this, but they include people living longer than anticipated and fertility rates in some regions falling more slowly than anticipated.

 Indeed, in some places, falls in fertility rate have almost entirely stopped, defying assumptions that increasing development in poor countries will see changes similar to those which took place in the developed world as it industrialised.
 A very recent study highlights how stalled improvements in education provision in Africa have contributed to some increases in family size.